surajrao2003/Insight-AI/README.md

 <img width="1906" height="945" alt="InsightAI Dashboard" src="assets/dashboard-preview.png" />

-This repository contains the Python backend for an AI-powered Investor Intelligence Platform, including document ingestion, semantic search, KPI extraction, Azure AI Search integration, Azure OpenAI integration, PostgreSQL-based KPI storage, and a CI/CD pipeline that builds and deploys the application to Azure Kubernetes Service via Azure Container Registry.
+The repo contains the Python backend for an AI-powered Investor Intelligence Platform.
+It ingests financial documents, extracts KPIs using Azure OpenAI models and Azure AI Search through RAG, stores them in PostgreSQL database, and ships to Azure Kubernetes Service through an automated CI/CD pipeline.

 For the phase-by-phase build history of this project, see [`project_journey.md`](project_journey.md).